fwappy/capillaryGrinder/README.md

 ## Dependencies:

-LiquidCrystal by Arduino (available from Arduino Library Manager)
+LiquidCrystal I2C by Marco Schwartz (available from Arduino Library Manager)

 ## Instructions for operation: